 An important consideration when choosing wet media is dry time.
 Since the steel pins require water, you must make sure that the cases are completely dry before continuing reloading.
 It is often recommended to let cases dry for a 24 hour period.
 There are additional additives that can be used to help decrease your dry time if that is a concern.
 Steel pins are a more expensive choice compared to dry media options, but if properly taken care of, they will last much longer than dry media.
 It is the preferred method for those who want their cases to look like new, and be clean inside and out.

-The Best Brass Tumblers on the Market
+The Best Brass Tumblers on the Market in 2024

 Best Starter Tumbler: